The Registration Process

 Ensuring designs comply with relevant codes, standards and regulations.

-Iteratively refining designs based on feedback, testing and optimisation.
+Iteratively refining designs based on feedback, testing and optimization.

 Research and Development